MIND Technology (NASDAQ:MIND) Announces Quarterly Earnings Results

-MIND Technology (NASDAQ:MIND) announced its quarterly earnings results on Tuesday.
+MIND Technology (NASDAQ:MIND) announced its quarterly earnings data on Tuesday.
 The company reported ($0.20) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.19) by ($0.01), Fidelity Earnings reports.
-MIND Technology had a negative net margin of 57.24% and a negative return on equity of 257.37%.
+MIND Technology had a negative return on equity of 257.37% and a negative net margin of 57.24%.

-In other news, Director Peter H. Blum bought 30,000 shares of MIND Technology stock in a transaction dated Wednesday, September 15th.
-The shares were bought at an average price of $1.92 per share, for a total transaction of $57,600.00.
-Following the purchase, the director now owns 629,528 shares of the company’s stock, valued at $1,208,693.76.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-11.70% of the stock is currently owned by insiders.
+In other MIND Technology news, Director Peter H. Blum acquired 30,000 shares of the stock in a transaction dated Wednesday, September 15th.
+The shares were bought at an average price of $1.92 per share, with a total value of $57,600.00.
+Following the purchase, the director now directly owns 629,528 shares of the company’s stock, valued at approximately $1,208,693.76.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Insiders own 11.70% of the company’s stock.

 MIND Technology, Inc engages in the provision of technology and solutions for exploration, survey and defense applications in oceanographic, hydrographic, defense, seismic and security industries.
 The firm’s Marine Technology products business is comprised of the design, manufacture, and sale of specialized marine seismic equipment, side scan sonar, water-side security systems, and the equipment sales activities of its Australian subsidiary, Seismic Asia Pacific Pty Ltd.